-The Reform Movement’s U.S. federal legislative priorities are the For the People Act and the John Lewis Voting Rights Advancement Act.
+The Reform Movement's U.S. federal legislative priority is the Freedom to Vote: John R. Lewis Act.
 In Canada, we are focusing on federal mandatory minimum laws.
-Learn more about our racial justice work in Canada

 - Protect our freedom to vote by making sure that registration and voting options are equally accessible across all 50 states through implementing national standards for federal elections;

 - Ensure that voters pick their leaders, not the other way around by ending partisan gerrymandering for redistricting U.S. House districts and ensuring that all states comply with the Voting Rights Act of 1965; and